Kaiwhakahaere Papa Whenua

 - usually work regular business hours, but may work evenings and weekends, and be on call

 - are based in offices, but often travel locally or nationally to clients' properties, and to meet with prospective clients or attend courses.

-There are no specific requirements to become a property manager, and many larger property firms provide in-house training.
+There are no specific requirements to become a property manager as you often gain skills on the job.